Settings

 # Customizing the Timezone

 By default, Craft will assume the date is posted in UTC.
-As of Craft 3.1.6 you can post dates in a different timezone by changing the input name to fields[myFieldHandle][datetime]
+You can post dates in a different timezone by changing the primary input’s name

 and adding a hidden input named fields[myFieldHandle][timezone]